 Key Takeaways

-- Pick ear protection with a Noise Reduction Rating of at least 28 for indoor shooting and 25 for outdoor shooting.
+- eduction Rating of at least 28 for indoor shooting and 25 for outdoor shooting.

 - Look for comfort features like headbands you can adjust and soft ear cups so you can wear them longer.